|

 The Biosaline

-Agriculture Technology has been demonstrated on field stations of NIAB
+Agriculture Technology has been demonstrated on field stations of

-East and North Africa through an IAEA project led by NIAB |
+Middle East and North Africa through an IAEA project INT/5144 led by

 Saline Agriculture

-Farmer Participatory Development Project (SAFPDP) |
+Farmer Participatory Development Project

-The technology of revegetation of salt-affected soils has been mainly
+The technology of revegetation of salt-affected

-developed on government owned farms without involvement of farmers.
+soils has been mainly developed on government owned farms without

-Participatory Development Project in Pakistan” (SAFPDP).
-The project
+“Saline Agriculture Farmer Participatory Development Project in

-was launched in four provinces of Pakistan initially on 10,000
+Pakistan (SAFPDP)”.
+The project was launched in four provinces of

-hectares of salt-affected land as a pilot project with the provision
+Pakistan initially on 10,000 hectares of salt-affected land as a pilot

-of extension to other areas.
-Experience gained with farmers and their
+project with the provision of extension to other areas.
+Experience

-execution of an effective, comprehensive, and environmentally,
+the development and execution of an effective, comprehensive, and

-socially and economically sustainable system to revegetate vast areas
+environmentally, socially and economically sustainable system to

-of salt-affected land in Pakistan |
+revegetate vast areas of salt-affected land in Pakistan. |

-introduced new practices, new thinking and new forms of community
+The SAFPDP has introduced new practices, new thinking and new forms of community

 engagement.
 Development is seen as a process where the community takes